 Made by MB&F and independent watchmaker Stephen McDonnell.
 With 581-components.
-Below are three watches of the same model.
-A fully assembled and cased QP (QP = French, Quantium Perpetual- English, perpetual calendar).
-Secondly, components from a kit for a movement to be assembled with a different colour mainplate.
+Below are three watches of the same model; a fully assembled and cased example.
+Secondly, components from a kit for a movement yet to be assembled with a different colour mainplate.
 Lastly a semi complete movement, advanced, shown with and with out subsidiary dials.

-One of the characteristics with this Perpetual Calendar which differentiates it from other conventional examples which are finished as this one, predominantly by hand and made in small numbers, is the adjustment required after assembly.
-Normally with QP's there is a considerable amount of time consumed to assure the mechanism functions correctly, here the watch is assembled and works with little to no adjustment.
+One of the characteristics with this Perpetual Calendar that differentiates it from other conventional examples which are decorated as this one, predominantly by hand and made in small numbers, is the adjustment required after assembly.
+Normally with QP's there is a considerable amount of time consumed to assure the mechanism functions correctly.
+Here the watch is assembled and works with little to no adjustment.

 A perpetual calendar automatically adjusts to the variable length of each month and leap year.

 QP's tend to be made as slim as possible to reduce the thickness of the final watch.
 Here the Qp is fully visible and some of the components are made on multiple layers emphasizing the horological nature of the construction producing a substantial piece of 3 dimensional horology.

 Recto-verso of the complete movement.

 Precision time keeping, 6 positions under 10 seconds daily variation.